Know Your Skin Type

 Always check suitability of any product before using if you have a medical condition, or taking any prescription medications, pregnant or breast feeding.
 Please read all product usage and safety instructions thoroughly.

-NEVER apply undiluted essential oils directly to the skin except in an emergency; for example to cuts, burns or insect bites,and this only applies to certain essential oils.A single drop of undiluted Lavender, Tea Tree or Chamomile Roman oil can be used to soothe and protect from infection - but you should only apply them neat once or twice.
+NEVER apply undiluted essential oils directly to the skin except in an emergency; such as to cuts, burns or insect bites,and this only applies to certain essential oils.A single drop of undiluted Lavender, Tea Tree or Chamomile Roman oil can be used to soothe and protect from infection - but you should only apply them neat once or twice.

-Some individuals can become sensitised to neat Tea Tree oil if it is applied repeatedly.
+Some people can become sensitized to neat Tea Tree oil if it is applied repeatedly.

 And never, ever, use undiluted oils on children under the age of 3..

-If you are pregnant you must seek the advice of your doctor, midwife or aromatherapist before using any essential oils.
-Once your doctor has given their approval they should be used only after the first trimester, and then at only a 1% concentrationon, half the normal strength.
-It is also a good idea to seek the advice of your supplier or qualified aromatherapist to ensure that the essential oils you want to use are not contraindicated during pregnancy.
+If you are pregnant you must seek the advice from your doctor, midwife or aromatherapist before using any essential oils.
+Once your doctor has given approval they should be used only after the first trimester, and then at only a 1% concentrationon, half the normal strength.
+It is also a good idea to seek the advice from your supplier or qualified aromatherapist to ensure that the essential oils you want to use are not contraindicated during pregnancy.

 Essential oils best avoided throughout your pregnancy include

 • Rosemary (Rosemarinus officinalis)